 You may download certain transactional data for use with other software tools and products created by parties that we do not own or control, including personal financial management software.
 If you install or use such software, you are responsible for obtaining any applicable license agreements.
 You assume all risks of any software that you install, download, or use, and you understand that any information you enter into third-party software may be accessed by unauthorized third parties.
 If you use the third-party software to transmit information, you and the third-party provider are responsible for the security and confidentiality of that information.

-You may access additional account information related to your Wealth Management Account(s) through the U.S. Bank Trust and Investments Online portal or the U.S. Bank Trust and Investments mobile app.
+You may access other agreements and additional account information related to your Wealth Management Account(s) through the U.S. Bank Trust and Investments Online portal or the U.S. Bank Trust and Investments mobile app.
 The information provided within any of these services is read only; transactions for your Wealth Management Account(s) must be initiated and conducted through your account/relationship manager.

 You may access additional account information related to your Brokerage Account(s) through the U.S. Bancorp Investments Online portal or the U.S. Bancorp Investments mobile app.